picmi/help/docs/business/workflows/linked-videos.md

 </prompt>

+## Using youtube for videos

+By uploading your videos to YouTube, you’ll have full control over your content and can update or replace videos anytime.
+You’ll also be able to track stats like watch time and viewer engagement.
+To start, [create an account](https://support.google.com/youtube/answer/161805p) on youtube.

 ## Using Vimeo for videos

 PICMI currently does not support the use of vimeo.
+Please [download](#downloading-videos-eg-vimeo-→-youtube) and then upload to youtube.

 ## Downloading videos: e.g. vimeo → youtube